athms/reproducible-modelling/README.md

 ├── LICENSE            <- MIT License
-├── Makefile           <- Makefile with targets to 'load', 'evaluate', and 'plot' ('make all' runs all three analysis steps) ├── poetry.lock        <- Details of used package versions ├── poetry.toml        <- Lists all dependencies
+├── Makefile           <- Makefile with targets to 'load', 'evaluate', and 'plot' ('make all' runs all three analysis steps) ├── poetry.lock        <- Details of used package versions ├── pyproject.toml     <- Lists all dependencies
 ├── README.md          <- This README file.
 ├── data/
 |    └──               <- A copy of the handwritten digit dataset provided by sklearn